dszenes/Programming_Vax_COVID_Switzerland/README.md

 - Simulate the process for 12 weeks (March-May) with both of our automatic models

 -Write about the results in terms of efficiency, limitations of the paramters we use, how to add complexity to the model, and how it might interact wiht epidemiological elements

+# Intereactive intefrace (terminal)

+1. There should be some text that appears at the beginning of the game

+2. At each round:

+- print the number of received doses

+- Print information about the cantons

+- Ask for input: either a function that is applied on the whole list or a manual mode

+- Once the round is over move to the next one

+- Ideally, after prefixed number of rounds is completed print that the game is over and tell the player the final results